coderefinery/git-branch-design/_episodes/04-avoiding-conflicts.md

 - I develop `feature-a`.
 - My colleague develops `feature-b`.
 - Both are not ready yet to go into the main line.
-- How can we test them together?
+- How can we test their combination?
 - Do not cross-merge feature branches.
-- Reason: if `feature-a` becomes ready, it cannot be integrated to the main line. because it is then diluted with `feature-b`.
+- Reason: if `feature-a` becomes ready, it cannot be integrated to the main line because it is then diluted with `feature-b`.
 - It is easy to make soup out of vegetables, it is difficult to separate a vegetable out of a soup.
 - Test combinations on integration branches.
-- Integration branches only integrate, we do not "work" on them.
+- Integration branches only integrate, we do not "work" (commit) on them.
 - Same holds for testing combinations with the main line.
 - The main line should ideally be an integration branch.